 Benefits Of Cold Packs.

 Our Ice Cold Gel Packs are perfect for shipments of perishable items that must not freeze.
 Our formula is non-toxic and does not become freezing cold; rather, its melting point is about 32°F, keeping the product at the perfect temperature for the entirety of the shipment.
 The weight and starting temperature of the item will determine the temperature range, usually 2-8°C.

 Ice Cold Gel Packs are also great for prolonging the life of dry ice used to ship frozen goods.
 Our ice packs provide more extended coverage for frozen products while in transit when used alongside dry ice without reaching temperatures that will damage products sensitive to freezing.

 During colder months, cold packs can be put into place at room temperature in order to protect delicate items from frigid temperatures.

 Packaging And Shipping with ICGP

-Understanding how to ship frozen foods is a critical aspect of your business.
+Understanding how to ship temperature sensitive products is a critical aspect of your business.
 Regardless of whatever package you sell and ship, it’s crucial that it gets to the intended recipient in good condition while also being fresh and free of any potential contamination.
 Having your food show up in poor condition will undoubtedly cost your company customers and revenue during the cold chain process.
 Visit Ice Cold Gel Packs for more information on how we can help with your cold packaging needs.